-- Leigh Sorts Village, Leigh
+- Leigh Sports Village, Leigh

 - Old Trafford, Manchester

-- Academy stadium, Manchester
+- Academy Stadium, Manchester

 If you are in England in July 2022, this is an opportunity to watch the best of European women’s football teams play the beautiful game.
 Buy your tickets online now for a 2022 Women’s Euro Cup match in England.